Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 [ ] Nobel https://www.nobelprize.org/all-nobel-prizes-2024/
 [ ] wish I knew https://medium.com/mind-cafe/cheat-codes-for-life-i-know-at-36-that-i-wish-i-knew-at-26-294f6e865db5
 a country is a farm
-accent -- miscommunication https://paulgraham.com/accents.html
-acceptance
-action -- deep dive & low-hanging fruits
+absorbing barrier = anything that prevents people with skin in the game from emerging from it, and to which the system will invariably tend.
+Let us call these situations ruin, as the entity cannot emerge from the condition https://en.wikipedia.org/wiki/Ergodic_hypothesis#Ergodic_hypothesis_in_finance accent -- miscommunication https://paulgraham.com/accents.html acceptance action -- deep dive & low-hanging fruits